ryanwilsond/belte/docs/HowItWorks/Parser.md

 parsing priority over others.
 For example `true || false && false` would evaluate to `false` if the OR token took priority over the AND token.
 In reality AND has a higher priority so this expression evaluates to `true` instead.

-Checking for functions and variable declarations is just a matter of peeking ahead to see if the correct tokens are there and if not pass the tokens down the priority ladder.
+Checking for method and variable declarations is just a matter of peeking ahead to see if the correct tokens are there and if not pass the tokens down the priority ladder.

 After creating a parse tree, control passes onto the Binder which does most of the heavy lifting including type